Refinitiv/Real-Time-SDK/Cpp-C/README.md

      cmake --build . --config Debug_MDd.
      # In the command above, options for config are Debug_MDd or Release_MD.

-Note that your installation of Visual Studio needs to be updated to add Microsoft Foundation Classes per Microsoft when encountering this build error: fatal error RC105: cannot open include file 'afxres.h'.

 **32 bit support**:

 CMake has build support for 32 bit platforms.
 This 32-bit support is available only for ETA core RSSL layer.